 What is Cloud Computing?
 A Thorough Introduction

 If you are a regular computer or smartphone user, you might be familiar with the term ‘cloud storage.’
 It is nothing but a storage space for your photos, videos, important documents, and other files.
 However, these items are not stored on your own device.
 They are stored in a remote location, that is, “on the cloud.”
 There is only one way to access them: using an Internet connection.
 Dropbox and Google Drive are good examples of cloud storage providers.
+Cloud computing makes it possible for us to use most of the apps, for example, streaming videos on Youtube and helps the apps running smoothly while we use them.

-In a similar manner, there are companies which provide you with not just storage, but also other computing resources on the cloud.
+In a similar manner, there are companies that provide you with not just storage, but also other computing resources on the cloud.
 There are vendors who provide various resources for varying prices.
 The prices follow the pay-as-you-go method.
 It means you only pay “rent” for as many resources as you use when you use them.
 These resources include but are not limited to:

 - Storage space (for on-cloud data storage)